How I Came To Accept My Body and Why I’m Skydiving Naked For Male Body Image Issues On My 30th Birthday

 But I still felt this tight elastic band around my waist … of my swim trunks.
 Almost like an anxious sea anemone my diaphragm was still closing in at the slightest touch around it.
 So I had no choice but to take them off.
 I googled “nude beach” in my local area, and the rest, as they say, is history.

-I realised my biggest reason for being nude was the sheer need to simply relax my stomach.
+I realized my biggest reason for being nude was the sheer need to simply relax my stomach.
 When I had to wear clothes I ended up only wearing super loose yoga pajama pants held up by suspenders under my top instead of its drawstring clamped around my waist.
 It took me four years before I could go back to normal jeans and belt again and have my stomach relax in them.
 Mission accomplished!

 I was even still a Christian for my first two years of getting nude (although I eventually took that off too), because I knew that nothing in my activity was wrong or ‘evil’ and that it was only healing in the body and the mind, to survive.